 A: When I moved to Colorado in 2003, and began my work as a music therapist, I often heard about Anchor Center from families I worked with.
 I loved hearing their amazing stories.
 I often heard from that Anchor Center was a lifeline for them, and a community.
 Over the years I would connect with the previous two music therapist at Anchor, particularly when I was working with a child with a visual impairment.
 I love learning and listening to how they used the music medium as a tool to support their learning.

 Q: What are the high-points and challenges of your job?

-Q: What is the focus of your job?
+Q: What is the focus of my job?

 Q: How do you see your position growing in the future?

-Q: What are the misconceptions about visual impairment?
+Q: What are some misconceptions about visual impairment??